 - That the researchers planned to do analysis by race in the overall sample.

-- That the above analysis found an assocation between MMR and autism in African Americans.
+- That the above race analysis found an association in the overall sample between MMR and autism in African Americans boys at 36 months.

-- That the researchers then chose to deviate from the protocol and omit this association from publication.
+- That the researchers then chose to deviate from their predefined study protocol and omit the above association from publication.

-- That the researchers then changed the protocol to introduce a birth certificate requirement, which they knew would comprise a sample less likely turn up a race effect.
+- That the researchers then changed the protocol to introduce a birth certificate requirement, which they knew would comprise a sample less likely retain the effect.

 - That the researchers held a secret meeting to destroy documents relating to the study in order to cover their tracks.